Where the Cherry Tree Grew

 As ministers concerned with moral and religious reform, McGuffey and Weems had similar motives for writing.
 Both men also believed that the best way to improve the moral fiber of society was to educate children.
 Washington provided the perfect role model, and McGuffey turned the cherry tree myth into a story specifically aimed at children.
 Follow-up questions at the end of McGuffey’s cherry tree story reinforce its message: “How did his father feel toward him when he made his confession?
 What may we expect by confessing our faults?”5

 The cherry tree myth has endured for more than two hundred years probably because we like the story, which has become an important part of Americans' cultural heritage.
 It has been featured in comic strips and cartoons, especially political cartoons.
 Americans like to use the myth as a standard for politicians; presidents from William McKinley and Theodore Roosevelt to Richard Nixon, George W. Bush, and Barack Obama have been featured in cherry-tree themed cartoons.
-The longevity of the cherry tree myth says a lot about both American ideals and Washington’s legacy.
+The longevity of the cherry tree myth is demonstrative of both American ideals and Washington’s legacy.

 George Mason University